koendv/vacuum-pump-controller/README.md

  - PWM input to AO1
  - Tacho output does not need to be connected

-On a Parker D1001-23-01 vacuum pump, wire colors are: red 12V, black ground, PWM white, tacho blue.
-Check pump datasheet before connecting.
+On a Parker D1001-23-01 vacuum pump, wire colors are: red 12V, black ground, white PWM, blue tacho.
+Check datasheet before connecting.

 #### Solenoid valve